Effective Date July 1, 2021 (see archived versions)

-Points are form of pseudocurrency purchased with US dollars.
-Points can only be used to purchase Boom Cards and assets for making Boom Cards from Boom Learning.
+Points purchased with US dollars.
+Points can only be used to redeem Boom Cards and assets for making Boom Cards from Boom Learning.
 They enable transactions that would otherwise be cost prohibitive for us to provide.
 If you have insufficient points in your account to check out products you will be prompted to purchase points first.
 You will then go back and check out the products.

 We will automatically renew your account from your unspent points balance if you have not timely renewed and have not downgraded to a free account.
 We may spend your points or enter a negative points balance to obtain satisfaction of a debt you owe us, including debts for dispute fee chargebacks and, for our public authors, refunds you owe use or external service fees.

 Points are non-refundable and non-transferable.
 Points do not constitute a personal property right and have no value outside Boom Learning.
 Points have no cash value and cannot be exchanged for cash.
 If you delete an account or we delete a stale account that is no longer being used and the account has points in it at the time of deletion, all points are forfeit and are unrecoverable.
 Please read our Privacy Notice for when we delete stale accounts.
 We reserve the right to discontinue the availability of points at any time.
 If we suspect fraud or abuse regarding your points, we may cancel, suspend, or limit your ability to redeem points.
 We delete points we determine were obtained fraudulently.
 We may charge you for the value you obtain by fraudulently using points.
-You may not have more than 100,000 unused points in your account at any time.
+A single teacher may directly purchase more than 100,000 unused points at any time.
 Schools can only purchase a maximum of 200,000 points via payment card.
 All other purchase values require purchase by purchase order.

 5.5 Renewals (automatic and otherwise)

 You agree that we may automatically extend or renew your account as specified below unless you downgrade your membership or request a refund of unused purchased points prior to the renewal date.